 Communicate directly via email and mobile notifications

 Direct line of communication is so much more valuable as it gets your message in front of the eyeballs you care about.
 For example email opening rates are much higher than reach and engagement on Facebook and Twitter with many marketers seeing opening rates of 30%+.
+Do you run a mailing list?
 Having a direct communication line also means that you are free to contact your database at any time you wish in any format that you wish and the contents of your message can be whatever you wish.

 Boost your efforts with social media advertising